maxxdoan/DangerDungeon/docs/proposal.md

 ## 1. Summary of the Project

 Our project will involve training an agent to navigate a environment filled with dangerous tripwire traps.
-It will be the agent's goal to navigate the environment safetly which will involve jumping over the tripwire traps as necessary to escape.
-Using Malmo along with some Reincorcment Learning algorithms the agent will take in the environment as input and will produce a traversal of the environment (successful or unsuccessful).
+It will be the agent's goal to navigate the environment safely which will involve jumping over the tripwire traps as necessary to escape.
+Using Malmo along with some Reinforcement Learning algorithms the agent will take in the environment as input and will produce a traversal of the environment (successful or unsuccessful).

 ## 2. AI/ML Algorithms

 We make our agent smart we will implement Reinforcement Learning algorithms like Q-learning in order for our agent to learn how to successful traverse the environment in front of them.

 ## 3. Evaluation Plan

-The first, and most important metric will be accuracy.
-We can easily measure this by running 1000+ trials and calculate the successful percentage.
-We will probably start with extremely easy cases which is let our agent tries to avoid a trap with only one wire.
+Our project success will be based upon observing how well our AI minecraft agent is able to avoid tripwire traps.
+Therefore, the most important metric would be accuracy.
+The quantitive analysis on measuring accuracy would be by caluclating the success rate of our AI being able to avoid the trapwires presented on a constant environment.
+The data will be gathered through running 1000+ trials of a constant environment with various numbers of trapwires.
+The qualitative analysis that we will observed is on whether or not our AI agent can at the very least avoid a trap with only one wire.
+[WHAT SHOULD WE RIGHT HERE?]
+Our moonshoot case would be to create an AI agent that will find the shortest path with the least number of trapwires to escape ...?

 ## 4. Appointment with the Instructor
 Tuesday, January 19 2021 at 11:45AM